Jagaskak/CourseProject/README.md

 # Repository Structure
 ## Parent Directory
 The top level directory contains the jupyter notebooks with our code.
 There is further documentation in the jupyter notebook as well.
-There is a link to a demo video in the presentation.
-It will walk you through how to set up your code.
+To view a demo on how to setup the notebook, visit [Example Run for Causal Topic Modeling with Time Series Feedback](https://mediaspace.illinois.edu/media/1_9zxb7xjk).
+To view a run of our code with the graphs generated at the end, visit [CS410_TeamEastToWest_FinalProject](https://mediaspace.illinois.edu/media/1_as47i2bo).

 ## Data Folder
 The Data folder provides an overview/methodology of how to access the data and structure it to run our code.